Malabar rebellion: Message to Friends of Freedom for India

-On 7 December 1921 two American newspapers reported the message received by the Friends of Freedom for India from Variyankunnath Kunjahammad Haji in a cablegram.
-In these two American newspaper reports the message was preceded by the following sentence: "Charges that the Moplahs of Malabar have put to death many Hindus and forcibly converted others to Mohammedanism were denied and characterized as part of a British plot to discredit the Moplah movement of India's independence in a cablegram from Variyankunnath Kunjahammad Haji..."
+On 7 December 1921 two American newspapers Detroit Free Press and The Baltimore Sun reported the message received by the Friends of Freedom for India from Variyankunnath Kunjahammad Haji in a cablegram.
+Newspapers reports the message was preceded by the following sentence: "Charges that the Moplahs of Malabar have put to death many Hindus and forcibly converted others to Mohammedanism were denied and characterized as part of a British plot to discredit the Moplah movement of India's independence in a cablegram from Variyankunnath Kunjahammad Haji..."

-In the message he said : "A few cases of conversion of our Hindu brethren have been reported to me." the message said.
+In the message he said: "A few cases of conversion of our Hindu brethren have been reported to me." the message said.
 "But after proper investigation we discovered the real plot.
 The vandals that were guilty of this crime were members of the British reserve police and British intelligence department, and they joined our forces as patriots to do such filthy work only to discredit our soldiers.
 There are Christians, Hindus and Moplahs amongst these British agents and spies.
 They have decidedly been put to death.

 "We are at war with England.
 We are fighting for the independence of India, and we are doing exactly what the Americans did to free America from British domination.
 So anyone giving aid and comfort to the enemy will be se verely dealt with, irrespective of social position or religious affiliation.

-"Let the great people of the great land of Washington postpone judgment until they have a chance to know the full truth about the present war in Malabar."

-B. R. Ambedkar, who advocated for the formation of Pakistan in his book Pakistan or the Partition of India (1945), wrote on the rebellion:
+"Let the great people of the great land of Washington postpone judgment until they have a chance to know the full truth about the present war in Malabar."B. R. Ambedkar, who advocated for the formation of Pakistan in his book Pakistan or the Partition of India (1945), wrote on the rebellion:

 The blood-curdling atrocities committed by the Moplas in Malabar against the Hindus were indescribable.
 All over Southern India, a wave of horrified feeling had spread among the Hindus of every shade of opinion, which was intensified when certain Khilafat leaders were so misguided as to pass resolutions of congratulations to the Moplas on the brave fight they were conducting for the sake of religion".
 Any person could have said that this was too heavy a price for Hindu-Muslim unity.
 But Mr. Gandhi was so much obsessed by the necessity of establishing Hindu-Muslim unity that he was prepared to make light of the doings of the Moplas and the Khilafats who were congratulating them.
 He spoke of the Mappilas as the "brave God-fearing Moplahs who were fighting for what they consider as religion and in a manner which they consider as religious ".